benjohnbarnes/merge-base/README.md

 Expressions aren't ideal in some respects, even where currently used.
 An example is when we'd prefer set like semantics to ordered semantics.
 For example, the functions in a text file are ordered.
 This is problematic for merging if they are moved.
 While the writen order may provide useful information, there's no particular reason to insist on a _single_ canonical function order.

 Language notations could also radically depart from expressions.
-Eg, [String Diagrams]() are much closer to a DAG, rather than textual expressions.
+Eg, [String Diagrams](http://chalkdustmagazine.com/features/linear-algebra-diagrams/) are much closer to a DAG and [might be better](https://graphicallinearalgebra.net/2017/04/24/why-string-diagrams/).

 # Merging